toolplayer/snapmetrics/README.md

 - `getCounts(): Record<TimeWindow, number>`

-  Retrieves the count of values for all time windows.
+  Returns the count of values for all time windows.
+Returns a record mapping each time window to its count of recorded values.

-- `getSums(): Record<TimeWindow, number>`
+- `getSums(): Record<TimeWindow, number | null>`

-  Retrieves the sum of values for all time windows.
+  Returns the sum of values for all time windows.
+Returns a record mapping each time window to the sum of its recorded values.
+Returns null for empty windows.

-- `getAverages(): Record<TimeWindow, number>`
+- `getAverages(): Record<TimeWindow, number | null>`

-  Retrieves the rolling averages for all time windows.
+  Returns the rolling averages for all time windows.
+Returns a record mapping each time window to the average (mean) of its recorded values.
+Returns null for empty windows.

+- `getMedians(): Record<TimeWindow, number | null>`

+  Returns the middle value for each time window using linear interpolation.
+For an even number of values, uses linear interpolation between the two middle values.
+Returns null for empty windows.

+- `getPercentiles(percentile: number): Record<TimeWindow, number | null>`

+  Returns the value below which the given percentage of observations fall, using Hyndman and Fan type 7 linear interpolation method.
+Takes a percentile value between 0 and 100.
+Returns null for empty windows.

+- `getMinimums(): Record<TimeWindow, number | null>`

+  Returns the smallest value recorded within each time window.
+Returns null for empty windows.

+- `getMaximums(): Record<TimeWindow, number | null>`

+  Returns the largest value recorded within each time window.
+Returns null for empty windows.

+- `getStandardDeviations(): Record<TimeWindow, number | null>`

+  Returns the standard deviation (square root of variance) for each time window, indicating how spread out values are from their mean.
+Returns null for empty windows.

+- `getMetrics(percentiles: number[] = [90, 95]): Record<TimeWindow, Record<string, number | null>>`

+  Returns all metrics for each time window.
+Returns a record mapping each time window to a record containing all metrics.

 ## Contribution